-I bet you noticed the sign on top of her door.
-This is something I've been wanting to do for a long time.
+The sign on top of her doo is something I've been wanting to do for a long time.
 I love worn-out street signs, and I wanted to include one as part of the decor, and I guess in the end, rather than risk jail time, it was DIY or nothing.

 This is an actual sign on that street.
 It's the Princess Street in Copenhagen.
 I have a lot of pictures I've taken in Europe of these signs.

 I wasn't going for an exact copy of this sign, so I don't mind the differences, it's not like anyone is going to believe mine is actual street signage.
 I mean, those suckers are bolted to the walls, and it's impossible to pry them off no matter how hard one tries... er, so I've heard.